9nickss/G-Logger/README.md

 # G-Logger
 Basic keylogger in python, for educational purposes and personal use only.
-Cchange the email adress to yours. (mail in code is a random one) Set application password for your mail adress and put it in pwd variable.
+Change the email adress to yours. (mail in code is a random one) Set application password for your mail adress and put it in pwd variable.

 In order to not hardcode it, i put mine in bashrc with export GMAIL_PASSWORD="yourPassword"